 Edelrid HMS Bulletproof Triple FG

 The friction of a weighted rope running over the inside of a locking carabiner can wear grooves into the aluminum in a surprisingly short amount of time.
 Exacerbating this effect is the fact that our ropes are often filled with abrasive dirt from playing outside all the time, and the fact that carabiners are now usually built with a narrower I-Beam shape to save weight while still offering the necessary strength.
-To combat the effects of premature wear, and the need for an early retirement, the Edelrid HMS Bulletproof Triple FG employs a stainless steel insert covering the basket of the carabiner where the rope typically runs.
-This feature is worthy enough to make it our Top Pick for Durability, and we highly recommend it for any high-wear situations, such as belaying with an ATC, rappelling, or for setting up top-rope anchors.
+To combat the effects of premature wear and the need for an early retirement, the Edelrid HMS Bulletproof Triple FG employs a stainless steel insert covering the basket of the carabiner where the rope typically runs.
+This feature is worthy enough to make it our recommendation for durability — use it for any high-wear situations, such as belaying with an ATC, rappelling, or for setting up top-rope anchors.
 It also has the notable perk of including a wire-gate keeper in the crotch that ensures that it always stays oriented correctly without becoming cross-loaded.
 Add to that the triple-action auto-locking gate mechanism, and you have one secure locking carabiner on your hands.

 One of the few downsides to this locker is its weight, but the added security features are worth it.
 That said, on multi-pitch routes we would likely choose to carry a lighter HMS style locker, like the Petzl Attache for belaying with.
 We also discovered that the triple-action gate is difficult to open with one hand.
-With its bulletproof metal insert, this locker is ideal for use while rappelling, or as a master-point top-roping anchor, in addition to regular belaying.
+This is a locker you would want to buy for specific purposes, rather than an all-around locking carabiner.
+With its tough metal insert, this locker is ideal for use while rappelling or as a master-point top-roping anchor, in addition to regular belaying.

 Read Review: Edelrid HMS Bulletproof Triple FG